DES MOINES (Closed)

-November 29, 2022 – January 1, 2023
+December 10, 2022 – January 8, 2023

-Deloitte is the 2022-2023 Season Sponsor.
+Deloitte and Bloomberg Philanthropies are the 2022-2023 Season Sponsors.

 Principal support for Theatre for a New Audience’s season and programs is provided by the Jerome L. Greene Foundation Fund in the New York Community Trust, The SHS Foundation, The Shubert Foundation, and The Thompson Family Foundation.